C00kie-/cheat-sheet/statistics-with-R.md

 download and install last release  of R from the official website :  https://cran.r-project.org/

+There is a apt for it:

+    sudo apt install r-base

-there a links for precompiled binary versions, available for Windows, Mac and Linux.
+there also a links for precompiled binary versions, available for Windows, Mac and Linux.

+*Rstudio*

 As Rstudio for Ubuntu isn't available, download the one for Ubuntu18 Jessie.